lenewsad/IntuneEDU/IntuneEDU/admin-tasks.md

 ## Certificate management

-The tenant administrator manages certificates.
+The tenant admin manages certificates.
 Certificate management is not available from the Intune for Education portal.
 Use the enterprise Intune portal.
 For more information about certificate management in the enterprise Intune portal, see [Secure resource access with certificate profiles in Microsoft Intune])https://docs.microsoft.com/intune/deploy-use/secure-resource-access-with-certificate-profiles.

 ## Troubleshooting